memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 to achieve perfection in our firmware, things will, inevitably, start to act funny.
 And when they do, it's time for debugging!
 While a poor craftsman chooses to blame his tools, proper tooling can speed you to a robust diagnosis and an expeditious fix.
-Here's four of my favorite friends for finding and fixing firmware flaws.
+Here are four of my favorite friends for finding and fixing firmware flaws.

 <!-- excerpt end -->